Corporate - Other taxesLast reviewed - 20 January 2023

-The possibility to offset the VAT against future obligations to the national public budget is also available, at the request of taxpayers not having debts to the national public budget.
+The possibility to offset the VAT amounts allowed for refund against future obligations to the national public budget is also available, at the request of taxpayers not having debts to the national public budget.

-A company is required to register for VAT purposes if the total turnover within the last 12 consecutive months reached the threshold of MDL 1.2 million.
+A company is required to register for VAT purposes if the total turnover within the last 12 consecutive months reached the threshold of 1.2 million Moldovan lei (MDL).
 Also, companies can follow voluntary registration for VAT purposes if they only intend to perform taxable supplies.

 All VAT payers registered for VAT purposes must submit electronic tax returns.
 VAT liabilities must be declared and settled monthly no later than the 25th day of the month following the reporting one.

-Non-resident legal entities providing services through electronic networks to Moldovan resident individuals or through which payment for services is made, will be required to follow a simplified registration procedure within the electronic system of the State Tax Service.
-Subsequently, they will calculate, report and pay by the 25th of the month following each quarter, the related VAT amounts.
+Non-resident legal entities providing services through electronic networks to Moldovan resident individuals or through which payment for services is made are required to follow a simplified registration procedure within the electronic system of the State Tax Service.
+Subsequently, they are required to calculate, report, and pay the related VAT amounts by the 25th day of the month following each quarter.